 Thai Nicknames – Pig Pork Moo

-For those people for whom Thailand is a far away land frequented by travellers in search of sun, sea and sex, they would probably struggle to name one.
+For those people for whom Thailand is a faraway land frequented by travellers in search of sun, sea and sex, they would probably struggle to name one.

 Thai Nicknames

-Actress, model and TV presenter Siriyakorn Pukkavesh is better known by her nickname Oom and I can assure you it has no connection to her role in the 2003 Thai movie The Adventures of Iron Pussy.
+Actress, model and TV presenter Siriyakorn Pukkavesh is better known by her nickname Oom, and I can assure you it has no connection to her role in the 2003 Thai movie The Adventures of Iron Pussy.

-dreamstimefree 1930548 210x300 Thai Nicknames Pig Pork MooApologies to beautiful Tata Young for placing her photo on the same page as a pig but a reporter has got to get his story.
-Moo is a nickname that can mean pork as well as pig and is one of the more popular names chosen by parents.
-So how do we arrive at Moo.
+PigApologies to beautiful Tata Young for placing her photo on the same page as a pig, but, like her, the hog does look very sweet.
+Moo is a nickname that can mean pork as well as pig and is one of the names favoured by parents.
+So how do we arrive at Moo?

 Animals, fruit, numbers, food, colours and size are some of the categories used by parents when choosing a nickname for their newly born baby.
 Kai (chicken), Daeng (red), Neung (one), Boo (crab), Som (orange) and Lek (small) are a few examples.

-Is Maew, better known as Khun Shinawatra planning on one day returning to prowl the hot tin roofs of Bangkok or has the self exiled cat lost his oom-ph.
+Is Maew, better known as Khun Shinawatra, planning on one day returning to prowl the hot tin roofs of Bangkok, or has the self-exiled cat lost his oom-ph.
 How about you, do you know someone who’s living up to their nickname.

 Credits